BLOG

 Insights, case studies, news, and updates from ISLG’s good governance research and action.

-A snapshot of the work we’ve done this past month, including prosecutorial data in the Great Lakes and grassroots investments that have paid off.
+A snapshot of the work we’ve done this past month.

 Driven by Commitment to Using Data to Make and Track Decisions, Three Great Lakes Prosecutor’s Offices join the Prosecutorial Data Collaborative